Faculty

 Kalila is passionate about preparing and empowering dance/movement therapy students to embark on successful, innovative, and rewarding careers.
 She received the 2018 Excellence in Education Recognition Award from the ADTA Board of Directors in recognition of her specific and significant contribution to education in the field of dance/movement therapy.

-Amber Elizabeth Gray, PhD, MPH, MA, LPCC, BC-DMT, NCC
+Amber Elizabeth Gray, PhD, MPH, LPCC, BC-DMT, NCC

 Amber is a pioneer in the use of Dance Movement Therapy with survivors of trauma, particularly torture, war and human rights abuses; and in disaster and complex humanitarian emergencies.
 Dr. Gray is an ADTA Outstanding Achievement Award recipient; a recent nominee for The Barbara Chester Human Rights award, and featured expert on torture treatment through Tulane University’s Institute of Traumatology.
 She has championed embodied approaches to staff care globally, and her expertise is represented in many published articles, chapters, keynote addresses, professional collaborations and presentations around the world.